Chessifier/chessifier/README.md

 We welcome contributions!
 Please refer to the [Contributing Guide](./CONTRIBUTING.md) for details on how to get started.

+## 💬 Community

+Join our [Discord server](https://discord.gg/AseVZvWr2X) to connect with other users, get help, and contribute to discussions.

 ## 🧱 About This Project

 Chessifier is a fork of [En Croissant](https://github.com/franciscoBSalgueiro/en-croissant), extended with additional features, refinements, and a focus on user experience.